bosagora/agora/devel/testnet/README.md

 ## Running a full node under Docker

-Open a terminal and use the command `docker run bosagora/agora -c /dev/null`.
+Open a terminal and use the command `docker run bosagora/agora --testnet`.

 The node should start, and print a bunch of messages to the screen.
 It should start synchronizing with the network about a few seconds, downloading the current state of the chain.